Aditya Agarwal: Investing

-Philanthropy
+Philanthropy and affiliations

-Agarwal was listed as one of the founders of FWD.us, a 501(c)(4) lobbying group formed in Silicon Valley to promote immigration reform, improve education, and facilitate technological breakthroughs in the United States.
-The group launched on 11 April 2013.
+In 2013, Agarwal was a founding contributor to FWD.us, a 501(c)(4) lobbying group focused on immigration reform and education in the United States.

-He was also on the board of the Anita Borg Institute, the leading organization advocating for gender equality in the technology workforce.

-He also serves on the advisory board of the School of Computer Science at Carnegie Mellon University.
+He has served on the board of trustees for the Anita Borg Institute for Women and Technology and on the advisory board for the School of Computer Science at Carnegie Mellon University.